Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 It was a hot Saturday morning, the kind where the sun feels like it has arms wrapped tightly around you.
 I was sipping on the last dregs of coffee when I looked over at my backyard, which was mostly a patchy rectangle of grass and weeds.
 I daydreamed about fresh tomatoes and crisp lettuce, soaking up the sun as they dangled from this magical contraption that would somehow work.

 I jumped in headfirst, armed with an old storage shed full of half-forgotten tools and ideas.
 I did a bit of online sleuthing, inspired by some fancy-looking aquaponics systems.
 I wasn’t just going hydroponic; I wanted to throw some fish into the mix for good measure!
-Who doesn’t like the sound of having a mini-ecosystem in their backyard, right?
+Who doesn’t like the sound of having a in their backyard, right?

 Sourcing My Materials